Read chapters

 Four years ago

 She was not yet fourteen.
-It was a beautiful day in Hyde Park[5], and she was there with her father and governess to enjoy the fresh air.
-She and her father were watching the ducks and swans in Serpentine Lake.
-To their left, she noticed a young man and a girl of maybe ten or eleven who were better prepared and were feeding the birds.
+It was a beautiful day in Hyde Park, and she was there with her father and governess to enjoy the fresh air.
+She and her father were watching the ducks and swans upon the Serpentine.
+To their left, she noticed a young man and a girl, possibly ten or eleven years old, who were better prepared and were feeding the birds.

 The young man was tall and handsome, with dark hair, and the little girl, nicely dressed, had the same colouring.
-As she enjoyed herself, her eyes were laughing.
-Catherine found herself watching the pair as the birds flocked to them as if they were old friends.
+As she enjoyed herself, her eyes sparkled with laughter.
+Catherine found herself watching the pair, the birds flocking to them as if they were old friends.
 She wished her brother would be as attentive to her as the young man was to that little girl; unfortunately, her own brother was always busy, if he was at home at all.

 That was when it happened.

 Catherine did not even react when Miss Clayton saw a more deserving acquaintance and left her.
 She lost the battle and looked back toward the gentleman.
-Her reactions to his person were the same as ever – her quickened heartbeat and the fluttering in her stomach had returned.
-She felt parched, and he was not even looking at her.
+Her reactions to his presence were the same as ever – her heartbeat quickened, and the fluttering in her stomach returned.
 She closed her eyes for a moment to gather herself.
-It would not do to be totally under the control of a man who did not even know she existed and likely never would.
-She was now cognizant of the great divide between them.
-She looked at her favourite one more time with more detachment this time.
+It would not be wise to be entirely under the control of a man who did not even know she existed and likely never would.
+She looked at her favourite one more time with greater detachment this time.

 Was that a lorgnette?

 She frowned, biting her lower lip.
-Heaven forbid he should prove one of those foppish gentlemen[6].
-In her opinion, if a man spent much time and energy on his appearance, that hid a defect in his personality.
+Heaven forbid, he should prove one of those foppish gentlemen.
+In her opinion, if a man spent a lot of time and energy on his appearance, it hid a defect in his personality.
 Though it was still her debut season, she had already formed this opinion after encountering several such gentlemen, including some of her brother's acquaintances.
-It made him look very distinguished, but at the same time, she could not but think of using one as an affectation.
 Her father needed glasses to read, but he was much older than her gentleman.
 She was sure that he could see perfectly well without it.

-That notwithstanding, she found him immaculately dressed as always, thankfully not dandyish[7].
-His wavy dark hair was intentionally tousled just the right amount.
-He had a high forehead, and his hair came over it stylishly.
+That notwithstanding, she found him immaculately dressed as always, thankfully not dandyish.
+His dark hair was artfully disordered – not enough to seem careless, yet enough to look the thing.
 His brown eyes were penetrating, revealing his intelligence.
-She had observed how his gaze, sharp and discerning, seldom softened.
-His nose was nobly straight, and his mouth was almost symmetrical, but she had seen his mouth form a crooked arch accompanied by a sarcastic look; she liked that.
-He had matured in the last four years; his shoulders were now broadened, and his body had grown heavier and more muscular.
-He already had a tall figure, but her person had grown to appreciate it better.
+His nose was nobly straight, and his mouth was almost symmetrical, but she had seen it form a crooked arch, accompanied by a sarcastic look; she liked that.
+He had matured over the last four years; his shoulders were broader, and his body had grown heavier and more muscular.

 Her covert examination of his person so occupied her that she was almost caught unawares.
-Two things happened simultaneously: he turned around and headed toward their group while her mother approached directly from around her husband and stopped right in the gentleman's way.
+Two things happened simultaneously: he turned and headed toward their group, while her mother approached directly from behind her husband and stopped right in the gentleman's way.
 And then, Catherine heard her mother's voice.

 "Oh, my lord, how nice to see you here!
-Lord Nevill, are you not?"
+Lord Aylesbury, are you not?"

 His lordship was naturally taken aback by the matron's blatant behaviour.
 He had to balance himself so as not to topple over her.